padamgadshila/padamgadshila/README.md

 ## 💻 My Projects

 - **[Farmers Ready](https://padamgadshila.github.io/FarmersReady/)**
   A web application designed to connect farmers with consumers, providing a platform to sell fresh produce directly.
-Features include a chatting, product searching, etc.
+Features include a chatting, product searching and many more.

 - **[RestoReady](https://padamgadshila.github.io/RestoReady/)**
   An online restaurant management system that allows users to get their menu on the mobile phone by just scanning the qrcode.
 The app includes features such as real-time table tracking, menu on phone, and many more.